 Like usual, the real thing took shape in the underground, from the blend of Black, Latin and Gay crowds.
 The place to be for them back in 1969 was The Salvation.
 If not The Heaven and its three DJ’s (Steve D’Acquisto, Michael Capello and Francis Grasso) who launched The Sanctuary the year after.

 Meanwhile, David Mancuso would make himself the champion of a whole different kind of 70’s club scene when dropping the first ‘Love Saves The Day’ party at The Loft on Feb.
 14, 1970.
-A new concept was born, aside from everything that could be heard anywhere else.
+A new concept had came to light, aside from everything one could hear anywhere else.
 This would be David Mancuso‘s one and only trademark.

 Born in Utica, NY on Oct.
 20, 1944, David Mancuso stood to me for a long time as an enigma, if not an E.T.!
 He’d built himself the status of a legend in the history of clubbing although there was no mixing records at his place.
 He launched the very first invitation-only parties as opposed to the commercial clubs that existed to make a profit, therefore inventing the ‘Underground club night’ concept.